Nica Pierce

 Nica Pierce is a fictional character in the Child's Play franchise.
 She was created by Don Mancini and is portrayed by Fiona Dourif.
-She is the protagonist in two of the seven films, first appearing in Curse of Chucky (2013) and subsequently in Cult of Chucky (2017).
-She is also featured in the USA Network and Syfy produced Chucky television series.
+She is the protagonist in Curse of Chucky (2013) and Cult of Chucky (2017).
+She is also featured in all 3 seasons of the Chucky television series.

 Appearances

 Films

 In Curse of Chucky, Nica Pierce is a paraplegic woman with an unspecified heart disease triggered by stress.
 She lives with her mother Sarah in a large house with a cage elevator she uses to move between the levels.
 One day a package arrives containing a Good Guy doll.
 Later that night she finds her mother dead and her death is ruled a suicide.
 She is later visited by her sister Barb, her sister's husband Ian, her niece Alice, their live-in nanny Jill and Father Frank.
 That night, Nica begins to investigate the doll she received on the internet, and discovers the doll's link to serial killer Charles Lee Ray.
 But Barb ignores Nica's warning, suspecting the 'secret' that Barb refers to is the hidden webcamera which Ian had planted in Chucky's overalls to spy on Barb.

 Chucky soon begins killing off Nica's guests and when she hears Barb's screams, Nica crawls up the stairs, unable to use the elevator due to the electricity going out.
 When she gets to the top she finds Barb dead, and discovers that Chucky is alive.
-Chucky flees and Nica wakes up Ian, who then takes Nica to the garage where she has a heart attack as Ian accuses her of being a murderess as Chucky is behind him stealing the car keys.
+Chucky flees and Nica wakes up Ian, who then takes Nica to the garage where she has a heart attack as Ian accuses her of being a murderer as Chucky is behind him stealing the car keys.